10 Things I’d Like to See in ‘The Bad Batch’ Season Two

 While I’ve adored every interaction we’ve had between Omega and Tech and Omega and Echo, I do feel that Tech and Echo were sorely underused in season one.
 Omega and Echo have both suffered traumatic experiences in their short lives, they both show concern for the wellbeing of others, and we’ve seen them acknowledging each other’s fears, so I feel there’s a great opportunity there to delve into the topic of PTSD.

-As for Tech, it’s clear that he appreciates Omega’s presence and insatiable curiosity, and he seems all too eager to impart his knowledge with her, so I’d like to see the two of them work together on a mission that requires some creative thinking and technical wizardry.
+As for Tech, it’s clear that he appreciates Omega’s presence and insatiable curiosity, and he seems all too eager to impart his knowledge with her.
+So one of the things I’d like to see in season two of The Bad Batch is the two of them working together on a mission that requires some creative thinking and technical wizardry.
 Maybe they could bring Echo along with them for some bonus sage wisdom and snarky banter.

 3) The Origins of Omega and Clone Force 99